 Sea ice comes in a vast array of forms, and can be broadly described as new ice, young ice, and old ice.
 These categories reflect the age of the ice and include different forms and thicknesses of ice at various stages of development.

-Fast ice, which is ice thicker than 2 m, forms ‘land fast’ phenomena such as ice shelves and grounded ice.
+The first is 'land-fast' or ‘fast ice’, which is attached to the Antarctic coastline, islands or to grounded icebergs.
 Even in winter only a small fraction of sea ice close to the Antarctic continent occurs as a continuous and uniform sheet.
-This ‘land fast’ ice is pinned to the coast and does not move.
+This land-fast ice is pinned to the coast and does not move.